Inauguration Day 2025

 While Washington, D.C. is now the nation’s capital, it wasn’t founded until after the Revolution.
 But those interested in Revolutionary War history will not be disappointed if they make a stop here.
 The Declaration of Independence and Constitution, as well as other important founding documents, are on display in the National Archives in downtown Washington, D.C.

-National Archives (Google Maps)
+National Archives (Bing Maps)

 National Archives